middleman/middlemanapp.com/README.md

 Middleman Guides
 ================

-These are the source files that power [the middleman site](http://middlemanapp.com/).
-It is a [middleman](https://github.com/tdreyno/middleman) powered static page.
+These are the source files that power the [middleman site](http://middlemanapp.com/), a [middleman](https://github.com/tdreyno/middleman) powered static page.

 Middleman is ever-vigilant against tag-soup, unreadable CSS and repetition.
 He stands-watch